econgamer/60days-challenge/README.md

 **Day 59 - Dandelion generator** - Make a danelion and photo it to a girl</p>
 **Day 60 - When it is dark enough, you can see the stars - Charles Austin Beard**</p>

-##Extra
-**Eyes test** - https://sixtydaysproject.herokuapp.com/eyeTesting/ - Design for my friend to prepare for his upcoming interview.
+**Extra - Eyes test** - https://sixtydaysproject.herokuapp.com/eyeTesting/ - Design for my friend to prepare for his upcoming interview.
 User can adjust font size, change rate, font style in this app